chartjs/chartjs-plugin-datalabels/docs/guide/positioning.md

 The `display: 'auto'` option can be used to prevent overlapping labels, based on the following rules when two labels overlap:

 - if both labels are `display: true`, they will be drawn overlapping
 - if both labels are `display: 'auto'`, the one with the highest data index will be hidden.
-If labels are at the same data index, the one with the lowest dataset index will be hidden
+If labels are at the same data index, the one with the highest dataset index will be hidden
 - if one label is `display: true` and the other one is `display: 'auto'`, the one with `'auto'` will be hidden (whatever the data/dataset indices)

 ::: tip NOTE